 Many prospective coaches also find it helpful to work with a professional coach themselves.
 To find an ICF-credentialed coach, use ICF's Credentialed Coach Finder (CCF).Access the Credentialed Coach FinderText Link

 The International Coach Federation accredits programs that deliver coach training.
-We do not offer coach training.
+We do not offer training for becoming a coach.
+(We do offer professional development for practiced coaches.)

 Coach training that is accredited by ICF has gone through a rigorous review process and demonstrated that its curriculum aligns with the ICF definition of coaching, Core Competencies and Code of Ethics.
 By choosing ICF-accredited coach training, you can be confident that you are getting high-quality training.